History of education in China: People's Republic of China

 Per the 1949-1954 Common Program, Chinese students were required to participate in a nationwide study movement on political history and concepts, including new democracy.

 In 1952, the Ministry of Education sought to develop a system of political counselors as a pilot program in universities.
 Tsinghua University established a political counselor program in 1953, becoming the first university to do so.
 In this program, new graduates who were also CCP members worked as political counselors in managing the student body and student organizations, often simultaneously serving as Communist Youth League secretaries.

 In the late 1950s, language reform by way of simplified Chinese characters were introduced into schools, as well as in publications like newspapers.
 This language reform was intended to make reading easier and thereby increase literacy.

 During the Great Leap Forward, the number of universities in China increased to 1,289 by 1960 and nationwide enrollment more than doubled to 962,000 in 1960.
-Educational reforms during the Great Leap Forward sought to increase student and staff participation in the administration process, to favor students from worker, peasant, or soldier backgrounds in admissions, and to increase the role of the Communist Party and of politics in schools.
+Educational reforms during the Great Leap Forward emphasized student discussion and learning from members of the community and downplayed the role of memorization and textbooks.
+Educational reforms also sought to increase student and staff participation in the administration process, to favor students from worker, peasant, or soldier backgrounds in admissions, and to increase the role of the Communist Party and of politics in schools.
 Beginning in 1961, universities rolled back these policy initiatives, and increase meritocratic university policies instead of egalitarian ones.

 In 1962, Zhou Enlai directed schools to strengthen foreign language education.
 In July of that year, the Ministry of Education required that foreign languages (primarily English) be taught at the older grades of elementary schools.
 The next year, the Ministry required all schools and universities to further increase the number of English classes and to increase efforts to identify English language talent.

 In the 1960s, Mao Zedong viewed the Chinese education system as hampered by a formalism that wasted young people's talents.
 By 1964, he argued that school curricula, which had been copied closely from the Soviet model of the 1950s, should be reformed.
 Mao proposed reducing the number of school years so that teaching could be combined with activities in fields like agriculture, industry, military service, and politics.
 Mao argued that these changes would overcome the limits of specialization and established social hierarchies.

 Beginning in 1965, the Third Front campaign to develop basic industry and national defense industry in China's hinterlands also resulted in urban educational standards and pedagogy being brought to the countryside.

 Larger danwei might have schools on their premises.